 Owners of 133 plants in 29 states and Puerto Rico (as of Nov.
 5, 2019) have posted public notifications that leaking coal ash ponds and landfills at their sites, without an alternative source demonstration, have contaminated groundwater above state and/or federal heath limits for one or more of the following toxic substances: Antimony, Arsenic, Barium, Beryllium, Cadmium, Chromium, Cobalt, Lead, Lithium, Molybdenum, Selenium, Thallium, and Radium 226 and 228 combined.

 - See the list of 133 plants with available and upcoming cleanup plans (PDF)

 - See the full map data, which includes information on available and upcoming cleanup plans and alternative source demonstration (spreadsheet)

 These admissions trigger requirements under the federal CCR Rule for the companies to clean up groundwater and engage the public, as follows:

 - Cleanup Plan: Each plant owner must develop a cleanup plan (“corrective measures assessment”) designed to remediate any coal ash releases and to restore the contaminated area to its original condition.
 These cleanup plans must be completed within 180 days of discovering the contamination, and must be posted on the industry’s publicly accessible website 30 days later.
 The utility owner can qualify for a 60-day extension in certain cases.
-A few cleanup plans are now available, and more should be posted on industry websites in the spring and summer of this year.
+Cleanup plans are now available at over 100 plants, and more should be posted on industry websites this year.

 - Public Meeting: The plant owner must discuss the results of the corrective measures assessment with interested and affected parties at least 30 days before the company selects a remedy.
 While there is no strict deadline for remedy selection, the utility must select a cleanup plan “as soon as feasible.”
 Thus, the exact date of a public meeting will be determined on a site-by-site basis.